marcjethro/Pixel-Art-Separator/README.md

 ```bash
 python pixel_chooser.py
 ```
 Wait for a few seconds and a GUI should pop up.
+Try to open some pixel art in the Samples folder.

 ![Gui Picture](screenshot.png)

 ![Gui Picture2](screenshot2.png)

 ## Contributing
 Any and all feedback is welcome.